berlinplan/berlinplan.github.io/readme.md

  ------------

-#### What factors contribute to the impossibility of publishing your ideas to society through platforms like YouTube, Google, Instagram, Facebook, Amazon, Twitter, TikTok, and TV companies, which have psychopathic tendencies?
+#### What factors contribute to the impossibility of publishing your ideas to society through platforms like

+> sell "fighting-inequality" content on psychopathic Plattforms, Spotify , YouTube, Google, Instagram, Facebook, Amazon, Twitter, TikTok, and TV companies.

-> write a book on inequality, publish it on Amazon,  obtain 5-star reviews (each ~4€ : Telegram: "Amazon review DE," "Amazon Produkttester," or "Amazon De tester 2"? ) and make it bestseller due to The Matthew Effect, which describes a social pattern characterized by initial advantages that lead to subsequent advantages, resulting in an increasing gap between those who possess resources and those who lack them.
+> write a book on inequality, publish it on Amazon, obtain 5-star reviews (each ~4€ in Telegram: "Amazon review DE,Amazon Produkttester, Amazon De tester 2") make it bestseller due to The Matthew Effect, which describes a social pattern characterized by initial advantages that lead to subsequent advantages, resulting in an increasing gap between those who possess resources and those who lack them.
 (141)